 Gender Identity: There is limited information available on gender identity and data at a local level is not available.
-During the 2019-20 financial year, there were 445 applications for gender recognition certificates in the UK but this will be under representative of those whose gender identity does not match the sex they were assigned at birth.
+During the 2019-20 financial year, there were 445 applications for gender recognition certificates in the UK, but this will be under representative of those whose gender identity does not match the sex they were assigned at birth.

 No specific issues relating to gender reassignment have been identified as likely to arise as a result of these proposals.

 Pregnancy and Maternity: There were 1,791 live births in Cherwell in 2020 and is a comparatively higher fertility rate to the county average.

 No specific issues relating to pregnancy and maternity have been identified as likely to arise as a result of these proposals.

-Marriage and Civil Partnership: Only county level data could be sourced for this protected characteristic.
+Marriage and Civil Partnership: Only county-level data could be sourced for this protected characteristic.
 At the time of the 2011 Census there were 128,400 married households in Oxfordshire and 682 registered same-sex civil partnerships.
 Same sex marriage became legal in 2014.
 In 2017 in Oxfordshire there were 3,224 marriages of opposite sex couples and 79 same-sex marriages.

 No specific issues relating to marriage and civil partnership have been identified as likely to arise as a result of these proposals.

-Race including ethnic or national origin, colour or nationality: In the 2011 Census, 92.17% of Cherwell's residents were white (86.34% English/Welsh/Northern Irish/British, 0.78% Irish, 0.07% Gypsy or Irish Traveller and 4.98% Other white), 4.26% were Asian/Asian British (1.68% Pakistani, 1.18% Indian, 0.13% Bangladeshi, 0.46% Chinese and 0.80% Other Asian) 1.38% were Black/African/Caribbean/Black British and 0.39% were other ethnic groups.
+Race including ethnic or national origin, colour or nationality: In the 2011 Census, 86.3% of Cherwell's residents were White British, 5.8% White-non-British, 4.3% were Asian/Asian British 0.46% Chinese and 0.80% Other Asian), 1.4% were Black/African/Caribbean/Black British, 1.8% Mixed and 0.4% were other ethnic groups.
 The majority of ethnic minority populations in Cherwell are based in Banbury.

-No specific issues relating to race have been identified as likely to arise as a result of these proposals.
+No specific issues relating to race including ethnic or national origin, colour or nationality have been identified as likely to arise as a result of these proposals.

 Religion or belief: The question on religion and belief in the 2011 Census survey was voluntary and 67.7% of residents in Cherwell responded to this question.
 94.2% of those that responded said that they were Christian, the largest non-Christian group stated that they were Muslim (2.3%) and 25% of respondents said that they had no religion or belief.
 No specific issues relating to religion or belief have been identified as likely to arise as a result of these proposals.

 Sex: In Cherwell in 2019 there were 75,832 females (50.3%) and 74,671 (49.6%) males.
-There are no proposals which impact sex and subsequently there are no specific issues identified as likely to arise as a result of these proposals.
+No specific issues relating to sex have been identified as likely to arise as a result of these proposals.

-Sexual Orientation: There is limited data on sexual orientation defined as people identifying as heterosexual/straight, gay/lesbian, bisexual or another sexual attraction.
+Sexual Orientation: There is limited data on sexual orientation defined as people identifying as heterosexual/straight, gay/lesbian, bisexual or another sexual attraction at a district level.
 It was estimated that there was a total of 12,300 people aged 16+ in Oxfordshire identifying as Lesbian, Gay or Bisexual in 2018.